jeffmhopkins/tuner/readme.md

-An online, ad free audio tuner!
+# Ad free audio tuner for Desktop and Phone!
 * live deployed here: [https://jeffmhopkins.github.io/tuner/](https://jeffmhopkins.github.io/tuner/).

-Modifications:
+# Modifications from Original Project
 * PWA -> Install as a progressive web app to phone/desktop (see https://en.wikipedia.org/wiki/Progressive_web_app)
 * Darkmode Default
 * Green hightlight of note if within 5 cents

-PWA Install (no idea on full compatability here)
+# PWA Install Instructions
+* Android -> Open link in Chrome, click menu, 'Add to Home Screen"
 * iOS -> Open link in Safari, click share, "Add to Home Screen"
-* Android -> Open link in Chrome, click menu, 'Add to Home Screen"
+* Not sure on full compatibility across all devices... this is using some pretty generic javascript, but who knows